 \section{Results for Gaussian random variables}

 In this section we provide some standard concentration bounds that we use throughout this paper.
-First, we provide the definition for sub-Gaussian random variables.
-A zero-mean random variable $X$ is sub-Gaussian if there is a positive number $\sigma$ such that,
+First, we provide standard $\chi^2$ tail bounds. due to Laurent and Massart~\cite{LauMas98}: \blems Let $Z$ be a centralized $\chi^2$ random variable with $m$ degrees of freedom.
+Then for all $x \geq 0$,